roshanr11/roshanr11/README.md

  <br/><a><img src="https://visitor-badge.glitch.me/badge?page_id=roshanr11.personal-visitor-badge" alt="visitor badge"/></a>
 </p>

-## I'm a 2nd-year undergraduate student at Carnegie Mellon University, double majoring in Information Systems and Machine Learning + Statistics, and pursuing a minor in Computer Science.
+## I'm a 2nd-year undergraduate student at Carnegie Mellon University, majoring in Information Systems with minors in Machine Learning and Software Engineering.
 I'm working towards making my mark on the world.

 - Incoming Machine Learning Engineer intern @ 
 - 🔭 Previously worked as a Machine Learning Engineer and Software Development Engineer intern with geospatial computer vision ML models @ In-Q-Tel, a venture capital firm that delivers cutting-edge technologies to the CIA and other US Government agencies